rishana-kv/12507345_Multi-class-segmentation-of-tree-species/README.md

 - Model and training pipeline (implementation, experiments, tuning, reducing to five species): Z hours
 - Documentation, repository cleanup, and submission preparation: W hours

-### Limitations
+### Limitations and future work
-- The dataset is relatively small and manually labeled, which limits generalization.
+- The dataset is relatively small and was labelled manually, which limits its generalisation.
+In future, collecting more orthomosaics from different plots, seasons and imaging conditions would enable a more robust model to be trained.
-- Class imbalance between tree species likely affects per‑class IoU.
+- There is a class imbalance between tree species, which likely affects per-class IoU.
+This could be mitigated in future by collecting targeted data for under-represented species and using class-balancing techniques such as weighted losses or oversampling.
-- The model operates on fixed‑size tiles and does not perform full‑scene inference on the complete orthomosaic.
+- Currently, the model operates on fixed-size tiles and does not perform full-scene inference on the complete orthomosaic.
+The next step is to apply the trained model to the entire orthomosaic using a sliding window/fully convolutional approach, followed by post-processing to merge crowns and evaluate the results at stand level.
+If time allows, this extension will also be included in the final report.